Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 Key Takeaways:

-The answer is more complicated than you might expect.Your credit score can change every time a lender or collection agency reports information about one of your credit accounts.
-That information might be about a payment, your balance, the age of your accounts (which changes with every passing day), your recent applications for new credit, and the kinds of credit accounts that you open.
+Your credit score could change every time a lender or collection agency reports information about one of your credit accounts to one of the three credit bureaus—Equifax, Experian, and TransUnion.
+That information might be about your balance, the age of your accounts (which changes with every passing day), your recent applications for new credit, or the kinds of credit accounts you open.

-Freedom Debt Relief is not a Credit Repair Organization and does not provide, or offer, services or advice to repair, modify, or improve your credit.
+Freedom Debt Relief is not a Credit Repair Organization and does not provide or offer services or advice to repair, modify, or improve your credit.

 Your credit score is a three-digit number, usually ranging from 300 to 850, that creditors use to determine how likely you are to keep up with your debt payments.
 There are several kinds of credit scores, but FICO and VantageScore are the most common.